jonathanericksen/Party_Tweets/README.md

 In part two, I experimented with several deep learning models in an attempt to extract the best model (LSTM, GRU), model architecture, and hyperparameters.
 In all cases, and given the dataset available, each model exhibited clear signs of overfitting on the training set.
 The model with the best performance produced an accuracy score of ~78% on the testing set, far below our target of 90%.

-The below image depicts the training vs. validation accuracy score for each epoch during model training.
+The below image depicts the training vs. validation accuracy score for each epoch during and example of model training.
 The divergence in accuracy scores indicates clear overfitting on the training data:

 <p align="center">
      <img src="images/Model_performance.png" width="500" height="375">